 Meaning of Learning Phonics: Learning to spell includes learning phonics.
 The term “learning phonics” does not mean learning only the ABC’s.
 Typically, it means learning the sounds produced by combinations of letters like the “sion” in “expression” and by letters that do not sound like their letter name like the “o” in “tomb.”

 Learning phonics precisely means identifying which letter or combination of letters to choose when spelling every single sound in every English word.
-The 10 books by Linguist Camilia Sadik teach nearly all of the combinations of letters and the letters that do not sound like their letter name in 32,000 words.
+Our 10 books teach nearly all of the combinations of letters and the letters that do not sound like their letter name in 32,000 words.

 To learn phonics and the spelling of 580 words instantly, click here.